Patricia Routledge: 1980s

+1990s

-In 1989, Routledge accepted the lead role of Hetty Wainthropp in an ITV mystery drama, Hetty Wainthropp: Missing Persons.
+In 1990, Routledge accepted the lead role of Hetty Wainthropp in an ITV mystery drama, Hetty Wainthropp: Missing Persons.
 ITV opted not to pursue a series after the pilot episode, but in 1996 the BBC produced the first series of Hetty Wainthropp Investigates, with Routledge again in the lead role.
 The show co-starred Dominic Monaghan as her assistant and Derek Benfield as her husband.
-It was first aired in January 1996, and ran until the autumn of 1998, with a special episode in 1999.
-Monaghan, who went on to enjoy a Hollywood career, has since credited Routledge as "an amazing teacher" who taught him some "very valuable lessons" in acting.
+It first aired in January 1996 and ran until late 1998.
+Monaghan, who went on to enjoy a Hollywood career, credited Routledge as "an amazing teacher" who taught him some "very valuable lessons" in acting.

 In 1990, Routledge was cast as Hyacinth Bucket in the comedy series Keeping Up Appearances.
 She portrayed a formerly working-class woman with social pretensions (insisting her surname be pronounced "bouquet") and delusions of grandeur (her oft-mentioned "candlelight suppers").
-Routledge delighted in portraying Hyacinth, as she claimed she "couldn't stand people like her" in real life.
-In 1991, she won a British Comedy Award for her portrayal, and she was later nominated for two BAFTA TV Awards in 1992 and 1993.
-Routledge left the role in 1995, despite the series' ongoing popularity, as she wished to pursue other roles as an actress.
-During an interview on Australian television, Routledge said: "I'd much rather people look back and say 'I remember that' than say 'Oh, is that still on?'"
-Another reason she wished to leave the role was that she felt that the writer Roy Clarke, was "rewriting old scripts".
+Routledge delighted in portraying Hyacinth, as she said she "couldn't stand people like her" in real life.
+In 1991, she won a British Comedy Award for her portrayal and she was later nominated for two BAFTA TV Awards in 1992 and 1993.
+Throughout 1993, Routledge also appeared as Hyacinth in a number of television advertisements for British Gas.
+In 1994, she appeared as Hyacinth again in a UK television infomercial for the charity Second Chance; Josephine Tewson also reprised her Keeping Up Appearances role.
+Routledge also played Hyacinth on the BBC in a series of infomercials for TV licensing.

+Routledge ended her role as Hyacinth in 1995, despite the series' continued popularity, as she wanted to pursue other acting roles.
+In a 2017 interview, Routledge said: "I always thought of the great, great Ronnie Barker.
+He always left something when he was on a high, and it's much better to have people say now 'Oh, why didn't you do some more?' than having them say 'Oh, is that still on?'".
+Another reason she wished to leave the role was that she felt that the writer (Roy Clarke) was "recycling some old ideas that we'd already dealt with".

-Routledge has also played several real-life characters for television, including Barbara Pym and in a dramatised BBC Omnibus biographical documentary of 1994, Hildegard of Bingen.
+Routledge also played several real-life characters for television, including Barbara Pym, and a dramatised biographical documentary about Hildegard of Bingen for BBC Omnibus in 1994.

+2000–2025

 In 2001, Routledge starred in Anybody's Nightmare, a fact-based television drama in which she played Sheila Bowler, a mother and piano teacher who served four years in prison for murdering her elderly aunt, but was later acquitted following a retrial.

+In 2016, Routledge presented Beatrix Potter with Patricia Routledge on Channel 4 to celebrate the 150th anniversary of Potter's birth.

+In January 2023, Channel 5 aired a 67-minute Keeping Up Appearances retrospective special for their 30 Years Of Laughs series.
+Cast, crew and celebrities paid tribute to the show.
+The documentary featured an interview with Routledge, who was 93 at the time, sharing her memories of the show along with supporting cast members Judy Cornwell, Jeremy Gittins and David Janson.